PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     1. Register the blocks in Prefect-AWS with `prefect block register -m prefect_aws`
     1. Create a user with a role with read and write permissions to access the bucket.
 If using the UI, create an access key pair with *IAM->Users->Security credentials->Access keys->Create access key*.
 Choose *Use case->Other* and then copy the *Access key* and *Secret access key* values.
     1. Create an AWS Credentials block via code or the Prefect UI.
 In addition to the block name, most users will fill in the *AWS Access Key ID* and *AWS Access Key Secret* fields.
-    1. Reference the block as shown in the push and pull steps above.
+    1. Reference the block as shown in the push and pull steps

 === "Azure Blob Storage container"